feelinglovelynow/ace-graph-database/README.md

         * Open Governance
         * Community Driven
         * Welcome to all users and contributors
-    * Council
+    * Council will be those that:
-        * Those that align with our roadmap and have ideas how it may improve
+        * Align with the majority of our roadmap
+        * Have ideas for how to improve our roadmap
+        * Hope to be in the adventure together

 ## 🌟 Version 2 Roadmap